agateau/pixelwheels/docs/vehicles.md

         - `y`: y position.
         - `width`: width.
         - `steer`: a float indicating if the wheels can be used to steer.
 0 means no steering.
 1 means steering in the selected direction, -1 means steering in the opposite direction (useful for steering rear wheels).
 Defaults to 0.
-        - `tyreSize`: the size of the tyres on this axle.
-Must be one of the values of the `AxleDef.TyreSize` enum.
+        - `tireSize`: the size of the tires on this axle.
+Must be one of the values of the `AxleDef.TireSize` enum.
 Defaults to NORMAL.